aidenbanuelos/construction-pm-analytics/README.md

 <img width="1500" height="750" alt="Monthly Volume Chart" src="https://github.com/user-attachments/assets/f47a455a-fe50-4bf5-abeb-0373be6c9e98" />

 In March 2020, workers were logging almost 1,000 inspection/safety/quality tasks a month.
 Then Ireland shut down construction sites nationwide starting March 28th.
 In April, that number crashed to 355, a 63% drop, basically the site went quiet.
 Once things reopened in May, activity didn't just recover, it exploded and by June, teams were logging over 1,700 tasks a month, nearly double what was normal before COVID.
-The shutdown created a backlog of catch-up work, and once crews were back, they were scrambling to make up for lost time.
+The shutdown created a backlog of catch-up work.

 *Model: [`mart_monthly_volume.sql`](models/marts/mart_monthly_volume.sql)*